The Parable Of Two Sons

 Jesus said to them, “I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
 For John came to you to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes did.
 And even after you saw this, you did not repent and believe him.”

-I have always heard that in this Biblical passage Jesus was referring to the work in the church.
+I have always heard that in this parable Jesus was referring to the work in the church.
 But in a careful analysis I have found that this is not possible.
-The fact that Jesus choose that example for making an analogy does not mean that He was referring to any work at all, because when the Lord clarified what He wanted to say He made the point that He was referring to John (the Baptist) who came to announce the coming of Christ.
+The fact that Jesus choose that example for making an analogy does not mean that He was referring to any work at all, because at the end the Lord said that He was referring to John (the Baptist) who came to announce the coming of Christ.
 I would like to hear your comments about this.